Our Team in Uganda

 Director UN Regional Service Centre Entebbe

-Mr. Djomo had previously served the United Nations for 21 years in a variety of UN entities; the International Organization for Migration (IOM), the United Nations High Commission for Refugees (UNHCR), the United Nations Development Programme (UNDP) under the UNV programme, the UN Secretariat (MONUC - FPD/DFS) and as the Chief of Mission Support for the Office of the Special Envoy of the Secretary-General for Yemen (OSESGY) in Amman.
-He is a national of Cameroun, where he studied and graduated in Law at the University of Yaoundé.
+Prior to his assignment in Uganda, Mr. Djomo dedicated 22 years to the United Nations, contributing to the implementation of mandates across various UN entities, including the International Organization for Migration (IOM), the United Nations High Commission for Refugees (UNHCR), and the United Nations Development Programme (UNDP) under the UNV programme.
+He also held the position of Chief of Mission Support for the Office of the Special Envoy of the Secretary-General for Yemen (OSESGY) in Jordan.

 Paulina Chiwangu